jamesschoolcode/Titanium-browser/README.md

 # Titanium-browser
-a chromium reskin the non-google way.
+a pure css javascript and html broswer